πŸ“– Creating a Web Page

 HTML5 Semantic Elements

-Contains footer content like copyright or contact information.
+Contains page or section-level footer content like copyright or contact info.

 <p>